ysmohan/Matlab-Respitch/README.md

 <hr> </hr>
 <h2 id="ex"> Example </h2>
 Other researchers around the world have used MATLAB analysis and data visualisation.
 Some of you may have seen the climate spiral — a graph of spiralling temperatures from the late 1800s to now, showing an increase in global temperature.
 For those of you who haven't, you can find it here: LINK.
-The researchers in this study used MATLAB for data analysis and visualisation and here is what they had to say about it.
+The researchers in this study used MATLAB for data analysis and visualisation and here is what they had to say about it:

-“I use MATLAB for data analysis because it can handle the very large datasets produced in climate science.“ – Dr. Ed Hawkins Without futher ado, let's begin our MATLAB journey.
+“I use MATLAB for data analysis because it can handle the very large datasets produced in climate science.” – Dr. Ed Hawkins

-<hr> </hr>
+Without futher ado, let's begin our MATLAB journey.

 <h2 id="TheMAT"> The MATLAB environment </h2>